 Gonorrhea is a bacterial infection spread through sexual contact, it is one of the most common STIs in the UK.
 It can be symptom-less buy can present symptoms including:

-- Women bleeding between periods, heavier periods and bleeding after sex
+• Women bleeding between periods, heavier periods and bleeding after sexual intercourse.

 Getting tested for an STI is not as scary as you think!
 Find out how in our beginners guide to STI tests.
 If your have a positive result getting treated is easy.
-Simply go to you local GP or GUM clinic, or order your treatment online from a reputable online Prescriber such as e-Surgery.
+Simply go to you local GP or GUM clinic, or use the NHS chlamydia test kit locator to find a free test in your area.

-We provide treatments for Chlamydia and Herpes.
-Simply answer a quick 2 minute questionnaire, and have your medication delivered to you.
-If you have any questions about STIs you can always use our Ask a Pharmacist service for free, confidential advice.
+We provide treatments for Chlamydia and Gential Herpes.
+If you have any questions about STIs you can always use our Ask a Pharmacist service for free and confidential advice.

 1. Sexually transmitted infections and screening for chlamydia in England | Public Health England